-In this article, I’ll explain exactly how to finger a woman, from the basics to more advanced techniques that will ensure she has amazing orgasms.
+In this article, I’ll explain exactly how to finger a woman, from the basics to more advanced techniques that will hopefully give her amazing orgasms.

 Why is fingering so good?